tendermint/tendermint/docs/tutorials/go-built-in.md

 By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.

+> Note: please use a released version of Tendermint with this guide.
+The guides will work with the latest version.
+Please, do not use master.

 ## Built-in app vs external app

 Running your application inside the same process as Tendermint Core will give